Loading...

 The first 24 hours after a DUI arrest are crucial.
 Here's a timeline of what typically happens:

-Arrest and Field Sobriety Tests: Following a traffic stop where a law enforcement officer suspects you of DUI, you will likely be asked to perform field sobriety tests (FSTs).
-These tests are designed to assess your balance, coordination, and cognitive functions.
-You may also be asked to submit to a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
+Arrest and Field Sobriety Tests: If a Ward County Sheriff's Office deputy suspects you of DUI, you will be asked to perform field sobriety tests (FSTs).
+You may also be asked to submit to a breathalyzer or blood test.

-Transportation to Ward County Jail: If the officer believes you are impaired, you will be arrested and transported to the Ward County Jail.
+Transportation to Ward County Jail: You will be transported to the Ward County Jail.

-Booking Process: At the jail, you'll undergo the booking process.
-This involves:
+Booking Process: At the jail, you'll undergo the booking process, including:

 Taking your photograph (mugshot).